 6. Socialize Your Dog or Puppy

-Socializing your dog might not seem like it could be considered training, but the opposite is very much what’s true.
+Socializing your dog might not seem like it could be considered training, but it absolutely is.
 If you don’t properly socialize your dog, you might run into problems with aggression or anxiety.

 Socializing your dog is an important part of training him to be a polite member of society.